xuan3986/FunCineForge/README_en.md

 </div>

 **FunCineForge** is a fully open-source, locally deployed tool for producing multimodal speech datasets.
 It integrates batches of film or television data from the source into comprehensive data including text, speech, video, clues, timestamps, and other information for training our VTTS dubbing LLM.
 All pre-trained models have been uploaded to [Hugging Face](https://huggingface.co/xuan3986/FunCineForge).
-We will soon open-source television series datasets produced by FunCineForge.
+In addition, we open source the datasets produced by funcineforge.

 <a name="Quick-Start"></a>